Mike Hill: The Mayor of Oakridge Neighborhood

 Mike Hill is known as “The Mayor of Oakridge.”
 It’s no wonder.

-The long-time facility manager at Oakridge can regularly be seen being stopped by residents to chat – about their home, the weather, or goings on in the neighborhood.
+The long-time facility director at Oakridge can regularly be seen being stopped by residents to chat – about their home, the weather, or goings on in the neighborhood.
 People look to Mike, and he’s there for them.

 “I feel real good about the place,” Mike says with pride.
 “I’ve spent 2/3 of my life there.
 I have a sense of respect for the place.”